aposteriori-sg/tutorials/courses/10 Arduino with mBlock/20 Basic IO/30 External LED.md

 In this kind of breadboard, the long columns marked (+) and (-) on the sides are connected.
 That means all the pin holes on the (+) column are connected internally.
 Putting the end of one component in one of the (+) column holes, and putting another component in another of the (+) column holes is the same as holding those two wire ends/legs together.
 The two (+) columns on either side are not connected to each ther.
 Similarly for the (-) columns.

-Similarly every mini row is internally connected.
-For instance, all the five pins in row 8 marked with columns abcde are all connected.
-Also all the row 16 pins with columns fghij are internally connected.
+Every mini row is internally connected as well.
+For instance, all the five pins in row 10 marked with columns *abcde* are all connected.
+Also all the row 4 pins with columns *fghij* are internally connected.
 The big line in the middle separates rows on either side of that divide.
-So 16a is not connected to 16f and so on.
+So 10a is not connected to 10f and so on.

 ![](images/breadboardconnections.jpg)